Rated 'Excellent' on Trustpilot

 Take regular exercise

 Regular exercise is an essential part of maintaining a healthy heart.
 It can reduce blood pressure, improve blood triglyceride (blood fats) and LDL ‘bad’ cholesterol levels.
 Exercise makes the heart stronger and reduces stress.
-Make sure you have the clearance from your doctor before you start a new exercise program.
+If you have experienced heart health issues, make sure you have the clearance from your doctor before you start a new exercise program.

 De-stress